-Before going deep into this, let’s start from the very basics of stock market.
+Before going deep into this, let’s start with the very basics of stock market.

 Say you invested Rs 500 on one roll of a dice, where on your win you gain Rs x and in case of loss, you lose the entire Rs 100.
-While you invest in stock market, it’s hardly when you will lose all your money unless there’s serious problem with the company like in case of Kingfisher Airlines and there’s nothing much to explain in this regard.
+While if you invest in a stock market, it’s hard when you will lose all your money unless there’s a serious problem with the company like in case of Kingfisher Airlines and there’s nothing much to explain in this regard.

-Now since we are done with the basics of stock market, let’s understand how a novice can start with stock market-
+Now since we are done with the basics of the stock market, let’s understand how a novice can start with the stock market-

 When is the right time to invest in stock market?

-Are you willing to learn or planning to build your career in stock market?
+Are you willing to learn or planning to build your career in the stock market?

 So what are you waiting for?